UnderVolt/chocomint/README.md

 In-development Minecraft ModLoader, Client and Optimizer.

 ## Status
 This client is under heavy development, and might break eventually.
-We do **not** recommend using it as your daily driver.
+We do **not** recommend using development/nightly builds as your daily driver.

+## Do you have an idea, or something doesn't work?
-We're accepting bug reports, feature requests and code inspections.
+We're accepting bug reports and feature requests.
-In those, try to include every possible detail, since it will improve productivity for the next release.
+To make one, head over to the Issues tab.
+In there, try to include every possible detail, and send it.
+We'll review it, and eventually, if it gets accepted, will be shipped within the next release!

 ## Running chocomint
 Until releases start flowing, you can run chocomint if you have Gradle knowledge.